EimantasZilis/bank-statements/readme.md

 Change the directory to specify where files will be located.

 ##### Input files
-One input file is required:
+Two input files are required:
  - COMMON\Input\raw data.xlsx
+ - COMMON\Input\config.json

 raw.data.xlsx contains transaction data from bank statements.
 The first row contains the columns headings and it must contain